bojigu/thoipapy/readme.rst

 conservation, coevolution and polarity features.
 The scores move.

-In exchange, a full prediction goes **from hours to a few minutes** -- seconds, on a small database -- and it runs offline, deterministically, with no queue and no third-party dependency.
+In exchange, a full prediction goes **from hours to a few minutes** -- seconds, on a small database -- and it runs offline and deterministically, with no queue and no third-party service in the path.
-For a webserver that has to answer a user while they wait, that trade is not close.

 Setting up UniRef90
 ~~~~~~~~~~~~~~~~~~~